WemXPro/documentation/developers/services.md

     }
 ```

-In case you want to store passwords, api keys or other sensitive data, you can add "encrypted" before the key so encrypted::example::hostname
+In case you want to store passwords, API keys or other sensitive data, you can add "encrypted" before the key so encrypted::example::hostname

 This will encrypt the data entered by users in the form, and store it in the database as encrypted.
 At retrieval, the data is decrypted.